armno/blog/content/about/index.md

 <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br>All posts, pages, and images are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>,
 unless it is noted otherwise.

-- You are **not allowed** to use my content for commercial purposes without my permission.
+- You are **not allowed** to use my content for commercial purposes.
 - You **can** modify and share my content as long as you keep the same or compatible license.
 - Attribution required, maybe 🤔.
-Well, it's up to you anyway.
+Well, it is a nice thing to do anyway.